-- within two weeks after the end of the reporting period: submission of the documents from the project partner to the first level controller.
+- within two weeks after the end of the reporting period: submission of the partner report from the project partner to the first level controller, including relevant supporting documents submitted outside of the online form system iOLF.
 Point of attention: in many centralised first level control countries, the verification is carried out on a first come, first served basis.
 Hence for those partners, it is obviously most important to submit documents shortly after the end of a reporting period.
-Partners should already towards the end of a reporting period have established a timeline with their first level controllers, in order to avoid any bottlenecks. - after receipt of the content and financial input from the partners, the lead partner has sufficient time left to compile the progress report and, in cooperation with the partners, clarify any open points or questions in the reports.
+Partners should already towards the end of a reporting period have established a timeline with their first level controllers, in order to avoid any bottlenecks. - after receipt of the partner report and content input from the partners, the lead partner has sufficient time left to compile the progress report and, in cooperation with the partners, clarify any open points or questions in the reports.
 As a final step, the lead partner submits the progress report to the programme.

-7.6.5 First level control costs
+7.7.5 First level control costs